 Calculating Cloud TCO

-Once an initial move is made from on-premise to cloud, up-front costs will diminish over time, which should be accounted for in a long-term calculation of TCO.
-Though more difficult to estimate, the trend of Cloud Services to lower costs and/or offer more compute and storage capacity for the same price over time should be taken into consideration.
+Once the initial move is made from on-premise to Cloud, up-front costs will diminish over time, which is something that should be accounted for in a long-term calculation of TCO.
+Though it can be more difficult to estimate, the transition to Cloud services will ultimately lower costs and/or offer more computing and storage capacity for the same price over time.